Jurassic World: Pre-production

 In January 2013, Universal set a release date of June 13, 2014.
-Kennedy later left the project in February as she would be busy with the upcoming Star Wars sequel trilogy.
-A month later, Colin Trevorrow was hired as director, and Patrick Crowley was announced as a producer alongside Marshall.
-Trevorrow and his writing partner, Derek Connolly, rewrote the earlier draft by Jaffa and Silver, while retaining Spielberg's three story ideas.
+Kennedy left the project soon thereafter to focus on the upcoming Star Wars sequel trilogy.
+In March 2013, Colin Trevorrow was hired as director, and Patrick Crowley was announced as a producer alongside Marshall.
+Trevorrow and his writing partner, Derek Connolly, rewrote the earlier draft by Jaffa and Silver while retaining Spielberg's three story ideas.
 The film's release was delayed by a year to give the writers time to perfect the script.
-In September, Universal confirmed the film's title Jurassic World, with a release scheduled for June 12, 2015.
+In September 2013, Universal confirmed the film's title Jurassic World, with a release scheduled for June 12, 2015.
 The film is set 22 years after the events of Jurassic Park, and is considered a direct sequel to that film; although The Lost World: Jurassic Park and Jurassic Park III remain canon in the series, Jurassic World ignores their events as they occurred on a different island.

 Between 2003 and 2008, several cast members from previous Jurassic Park films were expected to reprise their roles, including Sam Neill as Dr. Alan Grant, Jeff Goldblum as Dr. Ian Malcolm, Richard Attenborough as John Hammond, and Laura Dern as Dr. Ellie Sattler.
 Attenborough retired from acting following a fall at his house in 2008.
 A statue of his character is featured in the film.
 Trevorrow and Connolly did not want to bring back the other characters unless there would be a good reason for them to be involved in the story; they considered Dr. Henry Wu, the scientist responsible for recreating dinosaurs, a logical choice.

 Ty Simpkins and Nick Robinson were cast as the child characters in October 2013.
 Bryce Dallas Howard and Chris Pratt were cast in the lead roles.

-Vincent D'Onofrio and Irrfan Khan were cast in early 2014, and BD Wong was cast to reprise his role of Dr. Henry Wu, marking the character's first appearance since the original Jurassic Park film in 1993.
+Vincent D'Onofrio and Irrfan Khan were cast in early 2014, and BD Wong was cast to reprise his role as Wu, marking the character's first appearance since the original Jurassic Park film in 1993.